blprnt/dataart_old/README.md

 Fascinating and terrifying things are happening the intersection of data and culture.
 Our lives are being constantly measured, and information about us is being surveilled, stolen, and commodified.
 Dialogue around this data revolution has been dominated by corporations, governments, and industry - but what about the arts?
 In this class, we’ll investigate the means by which artists can engage (and are engaging) in the collection, processing, and representation of data.
 Using a research-focused, prototype-based approach, we’ll build a series of collective and individual projects to interrogate the ‘new data reality’.
 Students will use Processing, along with a variety of open-source data tools (such as D3.js, Miso, OpenRefine, MapBox & CartoDB).

-## Course Themes & Semester Projects
+## Course Themes & Section Projects

-This course will be divided into four 3 week 'semesters', each focusing on a different aspect of data art:
+This course will be divided into four 3 week 'sections', each focusing on a different aspect of data art:

 1. **Data & Aesthetic**
 2. **Text & Archive**
 3. **Data & Publics**
 4. **Ethics, Humans & Responsibility**

-Each of these semesters will run for three classes.
+Each of these sections will run for three classes.
 The first of the three classes will involve a survey of work being done in this area, and a 'workshop' teaching one or two important technical points.
 The second class will involve a discussion around assigned readings and a review of available tools.
 The third class will feature a guest speaker, and brief (5 minute) presentations of project work (see below).

-For each of these semesters, you will complete a small project, which will be assigned on the first day of the section and will be due on the last.
+For each of these sections, you will complete a small project, which will be assigned on the first day of the section and will be due on the last.
 For each assignment, you have the choice of doing a conceptual project, or a realized one:

 * **Conceptual projects** should be focused on possiblily without constraint.
 What would or could you build if you were not restricted by materials, budget, tehnological possibility, or coding skills?